-The Apollo CW4000 system is classified by the U.S. Code of Federal Regulations as a Class I device.
-In Europe the Apollo system is classified as a Class IIa device.
+The C-Trak® Apollo is classified by the U.S. Code of Federal Regulations as a Class I device.
+In Europe the C-Trak® Apollo is classified as a Class IIa device.
 In Canada it is Class II.

-Power is provided to the Apollo CW4000 system via a Hospital Grade external power supply included with the purchased system:
+Power is provided to the C-Trak® Apollo via a Hospital Grade external power supply included with the purchased system:

-- External, Universal AC input (100-240 vac 47-63 hz), 100 watts, DC-out: 12 V, 8.33 A. - For U.S. applications, the AC mains plug is Hospital Grade, NEMA 5-15P-HG - Contact Care Wise or your Care Wise distributor to supply or replace the proper AC mains plug/cable for your application or governmental/country requirements. - The guidelines set forth by your recognized National Certification Body (NCB) may require additional certification.
+- External, Universal AC input (100-240 vac 47-63 hz), 100 watts, DC-out: 12 V, 8.33 A. - For U.S. applications, the AC mains plug is Hospital Grade, NEMA 5-15P-HG - Contact Care Wise or your Care Wise distributor to supply or replace the proper AC mains plug/cable for your application or governmental/country requirements. - The guidelines set forth by your recognised National Certification Body (NCB) may require additional certification.
 If required, contact Care Wise or your Care Wise distributor for assistance.

-CAUTION: Use only a power supply provided by Care Wise specifically for the C-Trak® Apollo System to prevent the occurrence of shock, fire or product damage.
+CAUTION: Use only a power supply provided by Care Wise specifically for the C-Trak® Apollo to prevent the occurrence of shock, fire or product damage.

-Bias voltage supplied to the probe is generated by a stable, high voltage supply embedded within the C-Trak® Apollo system.
-The voltage is set at 900 vdc and the current is always less than 10 μA .
-Any current exceeding this threshold will immediately turn OFF this voltage.
-The system can only be turned back ON via direct user interaction as directed by the displayed error message.
-Unauthorized attempts to repair the probe, cable or the C-Trak® Apollo computer system can result in a minor electrical shock.
+Bias voltage supplied to the probe is generated by a stable, high voltage supply embedded within the C-Trak® Apollo.
+The voltage is set at 900 vdc and the current is always less than 10 $\mu\text{A}.$ Any current exceeding this threshold will immediately turn OFF this voltage.
+The device can only be turned back ON via direct user interaction as directed by the displayed error message.
+Unauthorised attempts to repair the probe, cable or the C-Trak® Apollo can result in a minor electrical shock.